-2.4.1 Sub-action 4a.
+2.4 Action 4.
 Reduce the commercial trip limit for gag

 Alternative 1 (No Action).
 The commercial gag trip limit is 1,000 pounds gutted weight until 75% of the commercial annual catch limit is met, at which time the commercial trip limit is reduced to 500 pounds gutted weight for the remainder of the fishing year or until the commercial annual catch limit is met.